Private Gradient Estimation is Useful for Generative Modeling: Introduction

+Our PGE approach effectively balances privacy and image quality through four key components.
+First, it replaces GANs with EBMs to better map sensitive data distributions, improving training stability.
+Second, we enhance differential privacy by using RR for perturbing proj ection vectors, which reduces randomness and boosts efficiency compared to traditional noisy addition approachs.
+Third, a residual enhancement module strengthens the network's ability to generate high-fidelity images.
+Finally, we use Hamiltonian dynamics-based MCMC sampling for more accurate image synthesis.
+Together, these elements create a solution that ensures both data privacy and high-quality image generation.

-We summarize our main contributions as follows, (1) we propose learning differentially private probabilistic models approach DPPM that could fit the private data distribution well while protecting valuable information.
-Combined with Hamiltonian MCMC sampling, it can generate images up to 256$\times$256 resolution.
-Notably, these generated images have remarkable visual quality and data utility while protecting the sensitive information of private data; (2) we propose a differentially private score matching approach that achieves pure DP by applying RR to the projection vectors; (3) experimental results demonstrate that, in comparison to other state-of-the-art differentially private generative approaches, our approach significantly improves the visual quality and data utility of generated images.
+Our paper makes several key contributions as follows: (1) we propose the PGE approach, a differentially private generative modeling approach that effectively captures the distribution of private data while preserving valuable information.
+By leveraging Hamiltonian MCMC sampling, PGE can generate high-resolution images up to 256x256 with exceptional visual quality and data utility; (2) we introduce a residual enhancement module that can be flexibly applied to enhance the reconstruction capabilities of other generative models; (3) we conduct a comprehensive analysis of the privacy and convergence properties of PGE to validate its rationality and effectiveness; (4) experimental results demonstrate that, compared to other existing differentially private generative approaches, PGE significantly improves both the visual quality and data utility of the generated images.